-There is a 40 AMP circuit breaker located in the battery select box on the aft cockpit wall.
+There is a 40 amp circuit breaker located in the aft starboard rigging compartment.
 This is the main breaker protecting the wiring supplying power to the accessory switch panel.
-If this breaker is tripped, depressing the red button in the battery select box will reset it.
+If this breaker is tripped, depress the red button on the breaker box to reset it.